slarrozejar/benchmarks/mutual_exclusion/uppaal/README.md

 Mcta: Heuristics and Search for Timed Systems.
 FORMATS 2012: 252-266*

 - `mutual_exclusion.sh` is inspired from the UPPAAL demo model introduced in the article above.
-Run `mutual_exclusion.sh` for help on how to build a TChecker model from the script.
+Run `mutual_exclusion.sh` for help on how to build a UPPAAL model from the script.